Integral representations of risk functions for basket derivatives: Introduction

 The paper is organized as follows.
-In Section \ref{Problem formulation} we describe the model settings and strictly formulate the problem.
+In Section \ref{Problem formulation} we describe the model settings and formulate the problem strictly.
 Section \ref{Main results} contains the main results which consist of two parts concerning a linear and a convex loss function respectively.
-Section \ref{Two dimensional model} is devoted to presenting explicit calculations for two dimensional model when $l(x)=x$ and $l(x)=\frac{x^p}{p}$ with $p>1$.
+Section \ref{Two dimensional model} is devoted to presenting explicit integral form for the risk functions in two dimensional model when $l(x)=x$ and $l(x)=x^p$ with $p>1$.